raj-subhankar/hackerearth-ocr/README.md

 ## Dataset:
 * To use test_iam_dataset.ipynb, create credentials.json using credentials.json.example and editing the appropriate field.
 The username and password can be obtained from http://www.fki.inf.unibe.ch/DBs/iamDB/iLogin/index.php.

-Obtain the original forms from the IAM dataset and plot the results.
-Randomly select 4 images for analysis.
+Randomly select 4 images from the data set.
 ![](https://github.com/raj-subhankar/hackerearth-ocr/blob/master/images/ocr-1.jpg)

 ## Paragraph segmentation